csci104/site/labs/lab0/index.md

 ## Virtual Machine

 We have two options for running the compiler tools that we will use for grading.
-While you are welcome to use any editor/IDE to develop your homework code, you must run your code (and any of our tests) in a Linux virtual environment using a Linux VM, Docker, or some similar solution of your creation.
+While you are welcome to use any editor/IDE to develop your homework code, you must compile and run your code (and any of our tests) in a Linux virtual environment using a Linux VM, Docker, or some similar solution of your creation.

 We offer two solutions: a traditional VM and Docker.
 **We recommend Docker, as it avoids emulating an entire desktop by giving you easy and low-latency command-line access to all the tools you need**.